mintplugins/mp-core/readme.txt

 = 1.0.0.8 = January X, 2015
 * Improved animation for touch devices.
 Now the first click fires the animation and the second carries out the default action.
 * Fixed TinyMCE Text Areas when repeated.
 Now they reset to the Visual Mode when moved in the DOM.
+* Improved Metabox Sanitation prior to saves.
+* Added mp_core_post_exists function to check if a post exists.

 = 1.0.0.7 = January 4, 2015
 * Made field presets only show up if the field has never been saved (for metaboxes).